-This section provides an overview of the architecture including compute, storage, network, and management.
+This section provides an overview of the architecture including computer, storage, network, and management architecture.
 The following figure provides a high-level overview of the architecture, including compute servers (showing flexible compute nodes), management servers, LAN switches, SAN switches, storage arrays and out-of-band switches:

 Figure 1.
-Ready Bundle for Virtualization with VMware and Fibre Channel infrastructure - Design Overview
+Ready Bundle for Virtualization with VMware and iSCSI infrastructure - Design Overview

-1 Out of band management is not considered critical to user workload and does not have redundancy
+&lt;sup>1 Out of band management is not considered critical to user workload and does not have redundancy